Southern All Stars: 1980s: Blockbuster success

-After the hit of "Chako no Kaigan Monogatari", Kuwata married Hara on his 26th birthday.
+After the success of "Chako no Kaigan Monogatari", Kuwata married Hara on his 26th birthday.
 They invited their fans to their wedding ceremony.
 Throughout Southern's career, Kuwata has featured extremely erotic expressions in many of his self-written songs and the band's sales promotions.
-"I Love You wa Hitorigoto", Kuwata composition released as Hara's first solo single in 1981, was banned due to suggestive lyrics including the term "motel".
-The cover of the band's 1983 single "Body Special II" featured the breast of a topless woman.
-Such explicit expression from Kuwata and his band's music has continued to date.
+"I Love You wa Hitorigoto", a Kuwata composition that was released as Hara's first solo single in 1981, was banned due to suggestive lyrics including the term "motel".
+The cover of the band's 1983 single "Body Special II" features the breasts of a topless woman.
+This explicit expression from Kuwata and his band has continued.

-In 1983 and 1984, two albums Kirei and Ninkimono de Ikō were released.
-Both of these albums featured mainly adult-oriented rock rendition songs.
-With "Miss Brand-New Day", a successful single and one of the highlights on Ninkimono de Ikō, the band gradually built up a definite reputation in the changeable Japanese music industry.

-In 1985, the band released double studio album Kamakura, which is now considered one of their best albums.
-To promote this blockbuster, extensive advertisement including an impressive TV commercial starring distinguished comedian Sanma Akashiya was used.
+The studio albums Kirei and Ninki-mono de Iko were released in 1983 and 1984.
+Both of them feature mainly adult-oriented rock songs.
+With "Miss Brand-New Day", a successful single and one of the highlights on Ninki-mono de Iko, the band gradually built up a reputation in the Japanese music industry.
+In 1985, Southern released the double album Kamakura, which is considered one of their best albums.
+To promote it, extensive advertisements, including a TV commercial starring distinguished comedian Sanma Akashiya, were used.
 Such large-scale promotion brought about rumors that the band might break up.
-In fact, in the process of recording, conflict arose between the Kuwata and Sekiguchi.
-It is said that they devoted over 1,800 hours to the recording of this album.
-The process did not always go smoothly, but the end product proved overwhelmingly successful.
-The album was highly praised by critics and listeners alike, and Kuwata was very satisfied with the favorable reception.
-In addition, Hara conceived his child the same year, so he suspended the group's career temporarily.
-Around 1986, he began work on solo projects, including the Kuwata Band.
-Other band members also began various solo projects.
+In fact, in the process of recording, conflict arose between Kuwata and Sekiguchi.
+It is said that they devoted over 1,800 hours to the recording of the album, and that the process did not always go smoothly.
+However, the end product proved overwhelmingly successful and the album was highly praised by critics and listeners alike.
+When Hara and Kuwata conceived a child that same year, the band temporarily suspended activities.
+Around 1986, Kuwata began work on solo projects, including the Kuwata Band.
+Other band members also began various projects.